 Every ten years, the census is conducted by the U.S Census Bureau.
 Since 1790, the Census Bureau has used the data collected to allocate resources based on population growth and changing demographics.
 The census helps determine how billions of dollars in funding is allocated to communities and will also establish how many seats in Congress the State of Florida will receive.
 Getting a complete and accurate count in 2020 requires everyone's help.
 There are many ways for individuals, businesses, community organizations, and others to play a part.
 You are encouraged to contact the Census Bureau and the Collier County Complete Count Coordinator to learn how to get involved.
+You can also learn the different ways to respond to the Census here.

 Collier County Government is dedicated to joining forces with other organizations to ensure that everyone in Collier County is counted.
 By April 1, 2020, every home in Collier County will receive an invitation to participate in the 2020 Census.
 You can participate by responding by phone, mail, and for the first time online.